-Remember, letting go of “stuff” acquired over the years sounds difficult, but feels liberating.
-Most of us own lots of items we haven’t paid any attention to in years—or decades—so don’t let your attachment to things overwhelm you.
-Sorting through your possessions is a process that brings memories of our pasts while helping us define what’s most important now.
+Letting go of items acquired over the years can be extremely difficult, but also liberating.
+Sorting through possessions is a process that brings memories of the past while helping define what is most important in the present.

 Here are some ways to make the sorting and selection process easier: